AlbertPWilliams/TwitterLike/README.md

 1. Controllers
 2. Views, incl. use of jQuery & AJAX, plus Grails template.
-3. Presistance layer uses GORM & I've played around with the H2 database, postgreSQL locally, and trying to use the Pivotal Web Services ElephantSQL service.
+3. Presistance layer uses GORM & I've played around with the H2 database, postgreSQL locally, and trying to use the Pivotal Web Services ElephantSQL service (PostgreSQL).
 4. I populate multiple tables with data for the application.
 Namely 5 tables. authority, location, person, person_authority, status.
 4. A REST endpoint
 5. Marshaller of the REST service